 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Antiretroviral (ARV) regimens currently recommended for initial therapy of patients with HIV have a high likelihood of achieving and maintaining plasma HIV RNA levels below the lower limits of detection (LLOD) of currently used assays (see What to Start).
+Antiretroviral (ARV) regimens that are currently recommended for initial therapy in patients with HIV have a high likelihood of achieving and maintaining plasma HIV RNA levels that are below the lower limits of detection (LLOD) of currently used assays (see What to Start).
 Patients on antiretroviral therapy (ART) who do not achieve this treatment goal or who experience virologic rebound can develop resistance mutations to one or more components of their regimen.
-Many patients with detectable viral loads have challenges adhering to treatment.
+Adherence to ART regimens can be challenging for some patients, and poor adherence can result in detectable viral loads.
 Depending on their treatment histories, some of these patients may have minimal or no drug resistance; others may have extensive resistance.
 Managing patients with extensive resistance is complex and usually requires consultation with an HIV expert.
 This section of the guidelines defines virologic failure in patients on ART and discusses strategies to manage ART in these individuals.

 Virologic Response Definitions

-Virologic rebound: Confirmed HIV RNA ≥200 copies/mL after virologic suppression.
+Virologic Rebound: Confirmed HIV RNA level ≥200 copies/mL after virologic suppression.

-Low-level viremia: Confirmed detectable HIV RNA <200 copies/mL.
+Low-Level Viremia: Confirmed detectable HIV RNA level <200 copies/mL.

 Antiretroviral Therapy Treatment Goals and Presence of Viremia While on Antiretroviral Therapy